Manx Airlines: Isle of Man roots

-The new Manx Airlines was a joint venture founded by British Midland Airways (75%) and AirUK (25%).
+The "new" Manx Airlines was a joint venture established in mid-1982 by British Midland Airways (75%) and AirUK (25%).
 The fleet comprised a pair of Fokker F27s, one each leased from the parent airlines, and a Vickers Viscount 810 leased from British Midland.
 Services commenced on 1 November 1982 with the first flight, JE601 from Isle of Man to Glasgow, operated by an Embraer Bandeirante wet leased from Genair.
 The initial schedule from Isle of Man was three times daily to Liverpool, twice daily to Belfast, Glasgow, Heathrow, and Manchester, and once daily to Blackpool and Dublin.
 The airline also operated a twice daily service between Liverpool and Belfast.
 In 1983 services to Belfast moved from Belfast International to the newly opened Belfast City Airport.

-For summer 1983, Manx trialled a Shorts 330 leased from the manufacturer and later that year leased in a Shorts 360 from Air Ecosse.
+For summer 1983, Manx tested a Shorts 330 leased from the manufacturer and later that year leased a Shorts 360 from Air Ecosse.
 At the same time the daily return to Blackpool operated by an F-27 was replaced with a four times daily service operated by a PA-31 chartered from City Air Links.
 The Piper was replaced in late 1983 by a DHC-6 leased from Loganair.
-Following the trial of the Shorts 360 in late 1983, Manx purchased two models from Shorts Brothers at a cost of £5 million which were delivered as G-LEGS and G-ISLE in March 1984.
+Following the operational test of the Shorts 360 in late 1983, Manx purchased two directly from Shorts Brothers at a cost of £5 million and they were delivered in March of the following year.